softpano/admutils/README.md

 Designed to run from cron.
 Uses different, simpler approach than the etckeeper (and does not have the connected with the usage of GIT problem with incorrect assignment of file attributes when reconverting system files).

 If it detects changed file it creates a new tar file for each analysedf directory, for example  **/etc**, **/root**, and **/boot**.
-Detects changes in all "critical" files diffs them with previous version, and produces report.
+Detects changes in all "critical" files diffs them with previous version, and produces report on  each invocation about changes detected.

 All information by default in stored in **/var/Dirhist_base**.
 Directories to watch and files that are considered important are configurable via two config files **dirhist_ignore.lst** and **dirhist_watch.lst** which by default are located at the root of **/var/Dirhist_base**  tree (as **/var/Dirhist_base/dirhist_ignore.lst** and
 **/var/Dirhist_base/dirhist_watch.lst** )

 You can specify any number of watched directories and within each directory any number of watched files and subdirectories.
 The format used is similar to YAML dictionaries, or Windows 3 ini files.
 If any of "watched" files or directories changes, the utility can email you the report to selected email addresses, to alert about those changes.
 Useful when several sysadmin manage the same server.
 Can also be used for checking, if changes made were documented in GIT or other version management system (this process can be automated using the utility admpolice.)

 **Nov 2, 2020** *usersync* utility was posted.
 It syncronizes (one way) users and groups within given interval of UID (min and max)  with the directory or selected remote server (in the latter case files should be assessable via ssh.) ) Useful for provisioning multiple servers that use traditional authentication, and not  LDAP and for synchronizing user accounts between multiple versions on Linux .
 Also can be used for "normalizing" servers after acquisition of another company, changing on the fly UID and GID on multiple servers, etc.  Can also be used for provisioning computational nodes on small and medium HPC clusters that use traditional authentication instead of DHCP.